snairdesai/snairdesai.github.io/_portfolio/vaxdiplom.md

 ---
-title: "Winining Hearts & Minds: Through a Shot in the Arm"
+title: "Winning Hearts & Minds: Through a Shot in the Arm"
 collection: portfolio
 date: 2021-04-21
 venue: 'USC Center for Public Diplomacy'